microsoft/CNTK/README.md

 Dear community,

 With our ongoing contributions to ONNX and the ONNX Runtime, we have made it easier to interoperate within the AI framework ecosystem and to access high performance, cross-platform inferencing capabilities for both traditional ML models and deep neural networks.
-Over the last few years we have been privileged to develop such key open-source machine learning projects, including the Microsoft Cognitive Toolkit, which has enabled its users to leverage industry-wide advancements in deep learning at scale.
+Over the last few years, we have been privileged to develop such key open-source machine learning projects, including the Microsoft Cognitive Toolkit, which has enabled its users to leverage industry-wide advancements in deep learning at scale.

 Today’s 2.7 release will be the last main release of CNTK.
 We may have some subsequent minor releases for bug fixes, but these will be evaluated on a case-by-case basis.
 There are no plans for new feature development post this release.